 Computers have become integral devices of our lives, shaping the way we communicate, work, and entertain ourselves.
 Behind the screen, they are a real marvel of engineering, a complex system of interrelated parts working together to bring our digital world to life.
 These parts, known as the "components of computer", form the foundation of this sophisticated technology.
 Each component plays a crucial role, from processing data and executing instructions to storing information and connecting to other devices.
+In this article, we will delve into the functions and interconnections of different computer system components, to provide a comprehensive understanding of the inner workings of any computer or laptop.

 What are components of a computer?